discourse/wp-discourse/readme.txt

 == Screenshots ==

-1. Select whether a post is to be published to Discourse, and what category it is to be published into.
+1. Publishing a post to Discourse.

-2. A WordPress posts with no comments.

-3. Adding a comment on the Discourse forum.
+2. A WordPress posts with comments being managed through a Discourse forum.

-4. The comment appears on WordPress.
+3. Configuring the plugin: the Connection settings tab.

+4. Configuring the plugin: the Publishing settings tab.

+5. Configuring the plugin: the Commenting settings tab.

+6. Configuring the plugin: the Text Content settings tab.

+7. Configuring the plugin: the SSO settings tab.

+8. Configuring the plugin: the SSO Client settings tab.

 == Changelog ==